KathleenDollard/StarFruit2/README.md

 # StarFruit2

+StarFruit is a way to define a System.CommandLine CLI, without having to know much, or anything, about System.CommandLine.
+If you want to build a CLI today, you want to use System.CommandLine directly.
+StarFruit aims to simplify this.

 This is the source generated version of StarFruit.
-I expect to abandon StarFruit because I think source generatio is a better tool for this problem than reflection.
+I expect to abandon StarFruit because I think source generation is a better tool for this problem than reflection.

 This is currently in an early prototype stage, and contributors are welcome.
 I am working on issues, but if you are interested in something, post an issue.